sc-workshop/SC/README.md

 Please follow the Supercell fan content policy - http://supercell.com/fan-content-policy!

+## Credits
+Tool created by Fred-31 and DaniilSV (Pavel Sokov and Daniil Sivachenko).
+Inspired by XCoder (by Vorono4ka) and Supercell-Extractor (by baraklevy20)

 ## About

 This tool is designed to import and export 2D assets (`*.sc`, `*_dl.sc`, `*_tex.sc` files) from Supercell games using Adobe Animate.
 At the moment, the tool is very slow when working with large files (so we do not advise you to import large files like ui.sc if you have a weak PC).
 Maybe we rewrite it on C++ or C# in future...